-Our mission: Prevent shootings and bombings in public buildings worldwide
+Mission: Prevent shootings and bombings

-Massacres at Sandy Hook, Virginia Tech, Columbine, and so many others at malls, theatres, churches, stadiums, schools, and businesses could be avoided in the future.
+Massacres at Parkland, Sandy Hook, Virginia Tech, Columbine, and so many others at malls, theatres, churches, stadiums, schools, and businesses could be avoided in the future.
 An armed guard won’t stop a determined attacker with automatic weapons.
 Technology is the answer – a new, High-Traffic Entrance System that prevents an attacker from ever entering a building.
 The need is clear.
 Sadly, research from Pete Blair, an expert on criminal justice at Texas State University shows that Active Shooter Events (ASEs) are rising rapidly in recent years.
-Attacks in 2010 at military bases in Afghanistan and Texas point to a need for better entrance portal solutions at bases as well as embassies and consulates – secure entrances that will not just detect, but will absolutely stop an attacker.
+Attacks in 2010 at military bases in Afghanistan and Texas point to a need for better secure entrance solutions at military bases as well as embassies and consulates – secure entrances that will not just detect, but will absolutely stop an attacker.
 The attack at Moscow’s Domodedovo Airport on January 24, 2011 that killed 35 and injured 180, showed that people passing through airport main entrance doors need to be screened.
 This requires a high-traffic solution like the Barbecan Secure Entrance System.
 Conventional checkpoints are too slow and won’t stop a determined and well armed suicidal attacker.

 Not only are the number of ASEs rising in recent years, the number of victims is also on the rise.
 In November 2008, terrorists attacked hotels, hospitals, railway stations, and other targets in Mumbai killing 173 persons and wounding 308.
 Barbecan Entrance Systems would have prevented this.
 On June 10, 2009, a lone gunman with an antique rifle walked straight through the security check at the Holocaust Museum in DC and started firing.
 A guard died.
 Had the gunman brought an automatic weapon and killed the other guards, hundreds might have died.
 The museum had over 2,000 visitors at the time.
 The problem only gets worse.
 A suicide bomber or gunman can enter virtually any structure and commit a massacre.
 Security checkpoints detect, but won’t stop a determined attacker.
 They will shoot their way past the guards.
 Barbecan Secure Entrance Systems will STOP a gunman – or a suicide bomber – without interrupting or slowing traffic flow.
 Barbecan Systems are safe and track the pace of each pedestrian walking through.

 The revolutionary Barbecan Secure Entrance System would have prevented the majority of massacres at public gathering places worldwide, including these high-profile incidents that were prominent in the U.S. press.
 On January 3, 2010, a man walked the wrong way through a secure area exit lane at Newark Airport, causing a 5-hour shutdown.
 Had Barbecan Systems been installed as “un-breachable” high traffic one-way exit doors, this exit lane breach would not have happened.
 A wide variety of access control devices for secure areas exist today.
 Security checkpoints at entrances to secure buildings include metal detection and various forms of x-ray and scanning capability.
 However, if a person carrying a weapon is determined to pass through these security checkpoints knowing they would be instantly detected, they could do so, and until they were apprehended they could use their weapon with abandon.

-- Revolving Doors -- A form of access mechanism still popular today is that of a revolving door.
+- Revolving Doors — A form of access mechanism still popular today is that of a revolving door.
 Revolving doors are deemed to be safe, people understand how to use them, and they continue to be designed into new buildings including hotels, banks and airports.
 There are negatives relative to using a conventional revolving door in a security application, and especially in applications where the amount of traffic is substantial.
 Conventional revolving doors provide a fixed amount of traffic flow, and the level of flow is always equal in both directions.
 Thus, at a time of day when most people will be exiting a facility, a revolving door will have one half of its capacity not utilized and is therefore space-inefficient.
 If a person in a revolving door was detected to be suspect of carrying a weapon, the revolving door would be stopped and possibly reversed, however if another person was simultaneously exiting in the opposite direction within the same revolving door, they would be stuck in the door or forced to back up.

-- Double Door (Man-Trap) Security Portals -- This category includes any portal with separate entrance and exit doors.
+- Double Door (Man-Trap) Security Portals — This category includes any portal with separate entrance and exit doors.
 Placing two doors or turnstiles in series in order to stop a detected perpetrator between them creates the requirement for both doors to be closed at the same time with no subject between them before the entrance door can open, and also that both doors should never be open simultaneously.
 This also prevents weapon passing from one subject to another when two subjects are working together.
 As a result, a person cannot enter such a turnstile or double door complex while the person ahead of them is simultaneously leaving.
 Thus the use conventional turnstiles – or any security portal with separate input and output doors – significantly impedes the flow of traffic.